 Workplace flexibility is a growing priority for job seekers in these industries.
 Contact center software supports smartphone/app integration, mobility, and flexibility.
 Agents can work from home with nothing more than their phone, an app, and a quality internet connection.

 At the heart of a successful call center is a software stack that works perfectly.
 Avoid slow and buggy middleware and stick to approved native applications.
-Nextiva offers such functionality with its call center solutions and VoIP software.
+Nextiva offers such functionality with its virtual call center solutions.

 13) Voicemail to Email & Text

 Forwarding voicemail via email or text is excellent for consistent support.
 The same experienced agent can handle multiple contacts on one issue, even if busy.
 The rep can then listen to the recording, and decide the appropriate next step.

 Customer service trends show that 2/3 consumers use at least three communication channels.

 The voicemail-to-text feature centralizes all touchpoints with a consistent customer record.

 Cut the cord and move to the cloud.